apache/flink/docs/ops/memory/mem_tuning.md

 or its components for [standalone deployment](../deployment/cluster_setup.html) where you want to declare how much memory is given to Flink itself.
 Additionally, you can adjust *JVM metaspace* if it causes [problems](mem_trouble.html#outofmemoryerror-metaspace).

-The *total Process memory* is not relevant because *JVM overhead* is not controlled by Flink or deployment environment, only physical resources of the executing machine matter in this case.
+The *total Process memory* is not relevant because *JVM overhead* is not controlled by Flink or the deployment environment, only physical resources of the executing machine matter in this case.

 ## Configure memory for containers